 Do you own a small business that collects, stores, or uses consumer’s personal data?
 If you do business in the EU, you must adhere to the GDPR rules regarding customer information.

 So, how does the GDPR affect small businesses?
 Are you prepared to follow the GDRP rules?
 Keep reading to learn what you need to do for your small business.
-If you’re already working with a trusted provider of local internet marketing services, there’s a good chance you’re already compliant, but you should still have the call with your agency to discuss how GDPR affects you.
+Suppose you’re already working with a trusted provider of local internet marketing services.
+In that case, there’s a good chance you’re already compliant, but you should still have the call with your agency to discuss how GDPR affects you.

 What Is GDPR?

 The European Union (EU) General Data Protection Regulation (GDPR) went into effect on May 25, 2018.
 The purpose of this regulation is to increase data protection rights for individuals.
 It improves business opportunities by enabling the safe transfer of personal data within the digital market.

 The European Commission says these rules will guarantee “the fundamental right to personal data protection” for all citizens.
 This serves to increase customer trust in online services.
-Business owners will also gain the confidence they are following clear and uniform legal rules.
+Business owners will also gain confidence in following clear and uniform legal rules.

 The GDPR encompasses a broad territorial reach.
 Its scope includes companies working in the EU.
 It applies to business selling products or services from outside the EU to EU citizens.